HELLO FELLOW PROCRASTINATOR, good to have you here!

 What I actually want to do with my Sunday is slowly laze around in my pj’s and make pancakes as I bask in the sunshine that’s falling through the open-curtain window.

 Hmmm.
-My ideal Sunday version is quite a bit away from my actual Sunday plans.
+My ideal Sunday version looks a lot different than my actual Sunday plans.

 Procrastination tends to happen when our ideal day looks different than the day we actually have ahead and when what we have planned is actually (for whatever reason) kind of stressful.